galette/galettedoc/source/usermanual/adherents.rst

 Some issues may be related to a particular account, because of its ACLs, groups, ...
 In this case, it is unfortunately frequent to see some credentials sent by insecure emails; which should really be avoid.

-As super administrator user, you wil see an extra icon in the members list, allowing you to log in as selected user without his credentials.
+As super administrator user, you will see an extra icon in the members list, allowing you to log in as selected user without his credentials.
 Once you've impersonated the user, you can reproduce the issue and fix it or get all required information to report the issue upstream.